konskyrt/Personal_portfolio_site/about.md

 ### Certificates I've completed:

-To feed my hunger for learning, I take online courses for different Data Science topics and work independently on projects in my free time.
+To feed my hunger for learning, I do different Data Science courses and work independently on projects in my free time.
 Some of them include:

-* Machine Learning Engineer Nanodegree - by Kaggle and Google - Udacity
-* Statistics Specialization: Introduction to Probability and Data - by Duke University - Coursera
-* Statistics Specialization: Inferential Statistics - by Duke University - Coursera
-* Big Data Foundations, including Hadoop and Spark - by IBM - Big Data University
-* Data Science and Machine Learning with R - Udemy
+* Data Science Bootcamp from Propulsion Academy Zürich
 * Python Data Science and Machine Learning Bootcamp - Udemy
-* React Nanodegree - Udacity (Currently fighting deadlines)

 Check out my [portfolio](/portfolio) to see iPython notebooks and Github repos for some of the projects I've worked on.